 The Initial Consultation

-That review starts with a one-hour initial consultation.
-It is a genuine working session with our team, not a sales call, which our clients appreciate far more than the generic free intake that far too many law firms offer.
+We start every case with a detailed case review during a paid, one-hour initial consultation.
+It is a genuine working session with our team — a substantive evaluation of the record, the issues, and your options — not a sales call.
 In that hour, we evaluate where the case stands, identify the issues that will drive it, and explain the options as we see them.
 You leave with a clear, professional understanding of your situation, whether or not you retain the firm.

 If we do work together, our representation is built on clear communication and disciplined preparation.
 We explain each significant decision before it is made, we keep clients informed as a matter moves, and we prepare every case — whether it resolves in a plea, a trial, or an appeal — as though it will be tested.
 The kinds of federal cases we handle are summarized on our Representative Federal Matters page.